siriwatknp/material-ui/packages/mui-joy/DISCUSSION.md

 ---

-Let's dive in.
+If you are ready, let's dive in.

 ## Rethinking the Theme

 Customizability will be a huge part of Joy.
 Even though we're focusing on having sensible and opinionated defaults that act as a great starting point for your projects, we'll still optimize it for extensive customizability.
 To do so, we have been studying ways to add improvements to the current theming approach in `@mui/material` v5.
-We'll first introduce them on Joy to get early feedback and iterate until they are solid, later on, bring to the `@mui/material` as well.
-Among them:
+We'll first introduce them on Joy to get early feedback and iterate until they are solid, later on, bring back to the `@mui/material` as well.
+Among them are:

-### Color schemes
+### 1. Color schemes

 Sometimes, we use the word *theme* referring to the whole design language (specific values for each styling property) of an application (Material Design, iOS, Microsoft's Fluent, etc).
 Other times, we use *theme* referring only to the color scheme currently selected (light or dark).
 This can get confusing especially if you have an API where, on your ThemeProvider component, you pass to the `theme` prop a `lightTheme` or `darkTheme` value.
 Most often, this means that only colors are changing, all other properties remain intact.

 To get rid of the confusion, we think that an application should have one theme at a time.
-For example, you can theme Joy components to look alike material design. but the theme can have multiple `colorSchemes` (different set of palettes that you can define at the beginning) which is way clearer than having `lightTheme` or `darkTheme` separated.
+For example, you can theme Joy components to look like material and call it material-design theme.
+Any theme can one or many `colorSchemes` (different set of palettes that you can define at the beginning) which is way clearer than having `lightTheme` or `darkTheme` separated.
 We have tested this concept and we think that it is more intuitive when you have to customize multiple color schemes.
 We will talk about what's the code looks like in the [Unlimited color schemes](#unlimited-color-schemes) section.

 ![Group 42](https://user-images.githubusercontent.com/18292247/136911050-6107eac6-36ad-4491-bd0d-cd1c70868ffe.jpg)

-### Adopting CSS variables
+### 2. Adopting CSS variables

 CSS variables will play an important role in Joy.
 It allows for building APIs that provide a much better customization experience and with a [high percentage of browsers](https://caniuse.com/css-variables) supporting it already, we are confident to bring it on.
 Some highlights of things we can do with it:

-#### Perfect dark mode
+#### 2.1 Perfect dark mode

 The flashy dark mode problem is one we've been aware of for some time now.
 With CSS variables, we can create a stylesheet that contains all of the color schemes at build time and then pick the right color when users enter the website.
 To understand more details about it, check [the dedicated RFC](https://github.com/mui-org/material-ui/issues/27651).

 ![Group 43](https://user-images.githubusercontent.com/18292247/136911533-7eefc155-5813-4f21-b057-5d1dac668540.jpg)

+> This picture above illustrate the terms `design system`, `theme` and `colorSchemes`.
+It does not mean that Joy will provide Material & iOS Theme by default.

-#### Component customization via variables
+#### 2.2 Component customization via variables

 As we've said, Joy components will be built on top of the unstyled.
 To visualize how CSS variables actually provide a better customization experience, let's use one of the [unstyled components already available: the switch](https://mui.com/components/switches/#unstyled).
 A switch basically has two parts: the track and the thumb.